Protect your family from RADON - test your home today!

 Where can I get a long-term radon test kit?

-- Washtenaw County Environmental Health has alpha-track test kits available at our office for $20 each, which includes the cost of postage and laboratory analysis.
+- Washtenaw County Environmental Health has long-term test kits available at our office for $20 each, which includes the cost of postage and laboratory analysis.
 The test kits can be purchased at the Western County Service Center.
 Test kits can also be mailed to you for an additional $2 to cover postage and handling.
 For questions or to order a test kit by mail, please call (734) 222-3869.

 - To order an alpha track detector online, visit Landauer, Accustar Labs or RSSI.